CrazyCoder/coolreader-kindle-qt/README.markdown

 The fronentd is Qt based (QWS) and has custom display and keyboard drivers.
 Up until October 2012 there was no good working graphics driver available for Kindle 4 (2011 and 2012 models), this caused a problem with poor eink contrast display.
-Finally, **Andy Wooden** has found some time to make it work properly on Kindle 4, he contacted me with the updated driver source that I compiled and released with the new CoolReader distribution on various forums.
+Finally, **Andy Wooden** has found some time to make it work properly on Kindle 4, he contacted me with the updated driver source that I compiled and released with the new Cool Reader distribution on various forums.

 Another goal of this project is to make it easier to install on new Kindle devices.
 As K4 has no keyboard, there is no hack like launchpad for it.
 However, it's possible to run **Kindlets** (these are small apps written in Java, almost